angeloashmore/rom-rb.org-develop/source/learn/reading/simple-objects.html.md

+---
+title: Reading Simple Objects
+chapter: Reading
+---

-# Read - Simple
+# Reading Simple Objects

 ## Relations

 Relations are the basis for reading data.
 Many adapters, like the popular `rom-sql` support automatically inferring default relations from your datastore schema.
 Hooray!

 If your chosen adapter doesn't support relation inference, or you want to override the default, just call `Configuration#relation`.

 ```ruby
 rom_container = ROM.container(:sql, 'sqlite::memory') do |rom|